sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 docker compose up
 ```

 In the repository you also have a *.env* file that sets up username/passwords for the different services.
+For KeyDB there's also a *keydb.conf* file that also holds the password.

 ## Configuration
 If you start the applications, the default configuration is used.
 The configuration for the server is [here](https://github.com/sitespeedio/onlinetest/blob/main/server/config/default.yaml) and for the test runner [here](https://github.com/sitespeedio/onlinetest/blob/main/testrunner/config/default.yaml).